 Program Details and Information

-In 2022, fellows gather together for an intensive summer retreat.
+In 2024, fellows gather together in Southern California for an intensive summer retreat.
 There, they take courses in the languages, histories, and cultures of Central and Eastern European life.
 Fellows also learn and practice methods of mindful listening and discussion, building a community to support and sustain our unorthodox style of study, collaboration, and travel.

 Between residential components, the Fellowship creative community is supported by regular digital seminars in language and culture.
 Each part of the program is curated by leading scholars of history, literature, politics, and the arts, as well as emerging cultural activists and Helix alumni.

 ❶ The fellowship begins with an intensive week of workshops with artists, scholars, and activists.